jfecher/modern-compiler-architecture/README.md

 // `print` is a top-level statement which outputs the result of an expression.
 // These are executed from top to bottom. `print`s in a submodule are executed
-// when the `module <name>` statement is used.
+// when the `import <name>` statement is used.
 In this program, we would print
 // any `print`s in module `foo`, then `bar`, then this print. print add 1 2
 ```